Built-ins

 test 1 val (sprintf "val is %v" val)

-with four or more arguments is a convenience compared to adding an
+Using test with four or more arguments is a convenience compared to adding an

-inline call to sprintf
+inline call to sprintf.

 #Conversion